MaxBanister/gemmini-device-driver/README.md

 ### Building a Statically Linked Module with Linux

 The normal way of using the module will be building it in to a custom kernel.
-To do so, first follow the instructions at https://github.com/tactcomplabs/xbgas-tools/blob/master/README.md to clone Linux, create a BusyBox archive, and build Spike and Berkeley Bootloader (bbl) if you haven't already, then follow these steps:
+To do so, first follow the instructions at https://github.com/tactcomplabs/xbgas-tools/blob/master/README.md to clone Linux, create a BusyBox archive, and build Spike if you haven't already, then follow these steps:

 1. In a scratch directory, clone the device driver.